top of page

 NON-UNITED STATES CITIZENS

-If you are NOT a United States citizen (are traveling on a non-United States passport), please verify your specific documentation and vaccination requirements with your country's consulate before departing.
-Please note that non-United States citizens may require a visa to enter and may require blank pages for entry and/or exit stamps.
+NOT a United States citizen (are traveling on a non-United States passport), please verify your specific documentation and vaccination requirements with your country's consulate before departing.
+Please note that non-United States citizens may require a visa, may require passports be valid for at least six months beyond your return date, and may require blank passport pages for entry and/or exit stamps.

 ALL GUESTS

-It is also the sole responsibility of the attendee to verify, obtain, and be aware of all necessary documentation requirements for any required Covid-19 testing, proof of vaccination or negative test, etc. when traveling to another country.
-Many countries have different requirements for entry and exit; please check your country's specific Covid-19 requirements as well as the requirements of the airline you are traveling on.
+It is the sole responsibility of each attendee to verify, obtain, and be aware of all necessary documentation and vaccination requirements for travel.
+Please check your destination’s specific requirements as well as the requirements of the airline you are traveling on.

 Q. What airport should I arrive at and depart from?

-Flights should arrive and depart from the Calgary International Airport (YYC).
+Flights should arrive and depart from the Maui International Airport (OGG).

 Q. When should I leave for the airport?

-The recommended airport check-in time for international flights is three hours prior to departure.
+Recommended airport check-in time for domestic flights is two hours prior to departure.

 Please check with your airline for schedule changes or flight delays and confirm the recommended check-in time prior to leaving for the airport.
 Please remember to allow extra time if you are unfamiliar with the airport, are leaving during heavy traffic times, or have excess baggage.